neuecc/ZeroFormatter/README.md

 for Unity
 ---
 ZeroFormatter.Unity works on all platforms(PC, Android, iOS, etc...).
 But it can 'not' use dynamic serializer generation due to IL2CPP issue.
 But pre code generate helps it.
-Code Generator is located in `packages\ZeroFormatter.Interfaces.*.*.*\tools\zfc\zfc.exe`. zfc is using [Roslyn](https://github.com/dotnet/roslyn) so analyze source code, pass the target `csproj`.
+Code Generator is located in `packages\ZeroFormatter.Interfaces.*.*.*\tools\zfc.exe`. zfc is using [Roslyn](https://github.com/dotnet/roslyn) so analyze source code, pass the target `csproj`.

 ```
 zfc arguments help: